When fighting brain cancer, your health care team will discuss details about home care with you and your family members.

 - Home care can also include nurses to give medicines, provide wound care, and monitor side effects.

 - If the prognosis is poor, it is appropriate to discuss options that include hospice care, advance directives to doctors, and provisions for a living will.

 - Home hospice care is a way of providing pain and symptom relief, as well as emotional and spiritual support for the patient and the family, at home rather than in the hospital.
 It involves a multidisciplinary approach that may include a doctor or other healthcare provider, nurses, a pharmacist, aides, a social worker, a spiritual caregiver, and counselors.

-Advance directives and living wills are legal documents that spell out specifically which treatments are to be given and which are to be withheld.
+- Advance directives are legal documents that provide a means to express your wishes for treatment and your choice on the person you want to make decisions on your behalf if you are not able to do so.
+Types of advance directives include a living will and durable power of attorney for health care.
 For example, a person with advanced brain cancer may not want to be put on a ventilator (breathing machine) if he or she stops breathing.
 You have the right to make these decisions for yourself as long as you are mentally competent.